kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: request_url

       The URL of the resource that generated the notification.
 If the notification was generated during a phone call: This is the URL of the resource on YOUR SERVER that caused the notification.
-If the notification was generated by your use of the REST API: This is the URL of the REST resource you were attempting to request on Twilio's servers.
+If the notification was generated by your use of the REST API: This is the URL of the REST resource you were attempting to request on Telapi's servers.

    .. attribute:: request_method

       The HTTP method in use for the request that generated the notification.
 If the notification was generated during a phone call: The HTTP Method use to request the resource on your server.
-If the notification was generated by your use of the REST API: This is the HTTP method used in your request to the REST resource on Twilio's servers.
+If the notification was generated by your use of the REST API: This is the HTTP method used in your request to the REST resource on Telapi's servers.

    .. attribute:: request_variables

-      The Twilio-generated HTTP GET or POST variables sent to your server.
+      The Telapi-generated HTTP GET or POST variables sent to your server.
 Alternatively, if the notification was generated by the REST API, this field will include any HTTP POST or PUT variables you sent to the REST API.

    .. attribute:: response_headers